Mission Statement: To provide a helping hand to those in need within our community.

 I started volunteering at 24 after a friend asked me to go to the homeless shelter she was involved in for one night a week.
 I then went on to helping out more frequently by moving their client’s belongings to accommodation and afterward, following up and checking in on them.
 One thing led to another and it became a huge part of my life.

-I was a scout leader in previous years before that and I was in the ‘Army reserve’ too.
+I was a scout leader in previous years before that and I was in the ‘Army Reserve’ too.
 I was always a team player and a leader.

 I had an injury and that put me out of business.
 I was self-employed at the time, so I had to take time out.
 At this time I decided to go to University where I studied social sciences.
 At this stage, I had hoped to go into social work, to put my previous experiences and skills to greater use.

-After that I was asked then by the HSE to participate in a year-long project in another university and to work on a project with two other people from Navan.
+After that, I was asked then by the HSE to participate in a year-long project in another university and to work on a project with two other people from Navan.
 The objective was to identify and work on a project that would improve the mental health services in the Louth-Meath area.
 We carried on with two projects from that, one was a trialogue which is an open forum discussion in mental health held on a monthly basis.
 The other was to produce a booklet for the Louth-Meath Mental Health services which would be given to all new service users.
 The booklet showed people how to navigate their way through the mental health service.
 This was issued to all new service users on their first appointment.
 I still hold a voluntary position on the HSE committee on Mental health services

-I am currently a member of 8 different organisations as part of their board of members or their committees.
+I am currently a member of 8 different organizations as part of their board of members or their committees.
 A lot of the contacts I have for CORE Ireland were made through these committees.

 Are there any achievements made by CORE that you’re particularly Proud of?